-The bill, Am.
-S. B. No. 101, amends various sections of the Revised Code to enhance the requirements for filing liens and recording trust-related documents.
-It mandates that any lien filed must include the last known address of the lien debtor, ensuring that this address is not a post office box.
-Additionally, the bill requires that a memorandum of trust or other qualifying instrument concerning real property must be recorded, clarifying the necessary documentation for property transactions involving trusts.
-Key changes include the specification of including the last known address for both obligors and employers in lien filings, as well as the requirement for a memorandum of trust to be recorded when real property is conveyed by or to a trustee.
+The bill amends the Revised Code to enhance the requirements for filing liens and recording trust-related documents with county recorders.
+It mandates that any lien filed must include the last known address of the lien debtor, ensuring that this information is not a post office box.
+Additionally, it requires that a memorandum of trust or other qualifying instrument concerning real property must be recorded, clarifying the documentation needed for property transactions involving trusts.
+Key changes include the insertion of provisions that require the last known address of the obligor in support order liens and the employer in workers' compensation liens, aiming to improve transparency and accuracy in property records and lien filings.

 As Reported By Senate Committee: 3123.67, 4123.78, 4141.23, 5301.071, 5301.255, 5719.04, 5739.13, 5747.13, 5749.07